rulerrobin/BookSwapU/README.md

 ![Trello-Board](docs/UserSearchBarEmptyTestCase.png)
 ***<p align="center">User Search Bar Empty Test Case</p>***

+\* Please note that a copy of the manual testing spreadsheet (BookSwapU_Fontend_Testing.pdf) can be found in the /docs directory.

 ### Note About Using the Chat Feature

 If a single user wants to test the chat feature (Messages on the Navbar), they must log in in separate windows with 2 different users credentials.
 This way they can answer their own posts and view the results in 2 windows simultaneously.